 My first thought-which turned out to be wrong-was that it was because of the changes to the terms of service that had been announced the previous year.
 I tried repeatedly to contact Google and learn the nature of the violation, But none of my inquiries received even an acknowledgement.
 It was not until June 18 that I got some insight, through an unofficial channel, about what happened.
 Some botnet had apparently been misusing meek for command and control purposes.
 Its operators had not even bothered to set up their own App Engine project; they were free-riding on the service we had been operating for the public.
 Although we may have been able to reinstate the meek-google service, seeing as the suspension was the result of someone else's actions, not ours, with the existing uncertainty around the terms of service I didn't have the heart to pursue it. meek-google remained off, and users migrated to meek-amazon or meek-azure.
-It turned out, later, that it had been no common botnet misusing meek-google, but an organized political hacker group, known as Cozy Bear or APT29.
-The group's malware would install a backdoor that operated over a Tor onion service, and used meek for camouflage.
-Dunwoody and Carr presented these findings at DerbyCon in September 2016 [56], and in a blog post [55] in March 2017 (which is where I learned of it).
+It turned out, later, that it had been no common botnet misusing meek-google, but an organized political hacker group, known as

+Cozy Bear or APT29.
+Matthew Dunwoody presented observations to that effect in a FireEye blog post [55] in March 2017.
+The malware would install a backdoor that operated over a Tor onion service, and used meek for camouflage.
+He and Nick Carr had earlier presented those findings at DerbyCon in September 2016 [56], but I was not aware of them until the blog post.